mlepinski/Data-Structures/Assignment 13/README.md

 If we were purists, we could use an array instead of an ArrayList, but I chose an ArrayList for this assignment because then the ArrayList class will take care of the re-sizing (as more data gets added) and you don't need to worry about that detail.

-In this assignment, you will need to write functions to insert a new item into the heap and also a function that removes the maximum item from the heap.
+In this assignment, you will need to write functions to insert a new item into the heap and also a function that removes the minimum item from the heap.
 We will then test the data structure by creating a simple class that implements the Comparable interface.

 **Detailed Instructions:**